-Multiple surveys and studies from the United States and around the Western world show the typical age children stop believing in Santa Claus is eight years old.
-We know, we want them to believe until they are out of high school.
+Multiple surveys and studies from the U.S. and around the Western world show the typical age children stop believing in Santa Claus is 8 years old.
+We know — parents want them to believe for the rest of their lives, but they figure it out.

-This trend tracks outside the United States as well.
-Psychologist Chris Boyle of the University of Exeter in the United Kingdom received responses from 1,200 people from around the world and found the average children stopped believing in Santa was also age eight.
+This age average tracks outside the United States, as well.
+Psychologist Chris Boyle of the University of Exeter in the United Kingdom received responses from 1,200 people from around the world and found the average children stopped believing in Santa was in line with that eight years old range.

-These numbers seem to be holding steady, despite the availability of information online.
-A study published in 1978 in the American Journal of Orthopsychiatry found the number of children believing in Jolly Saint Nick sharply dropped at 8 years old.
+These numbers seem to be steady across the decades, even with the additional availability of information online.
+A study published in 1978 in the American Journal of Orthopsychiatry found the number of children believing in Jolly Saint Nick sharply dropped off at 8 years old.
 At age 4, 85% believed, at 6 years old, 65% still believed, and at 8, only 25% still believed.
+It seems eight is the magic number for letting go of the magic.

 Why do kids stop believing in Santa?

 There are common pitfalls that break a child’s belief in Santa.
 Kids are smart, and parents unknowingly do things to raise suspicion.
-If you’re trying to extend the time your children participate in the idea of the jolly visitor from the North Pole or make sure they don’t find out at too early of an age, there are some common ways the discovery is made.
+If you’re trying to extend the time your children participate in the idea of the jolly visitor from the North Pole or make sure they don’t find out at too early of an age, there are common ways the discovery is made you can be aware of as a parent.

 Parent oopsies that give it away